xhuang2016/Seismic-Detection/README.md

 # Seismic Detection

-This is a Python3 implementation of Convolutional Recurrent Neural Networks for the task of binary classification of seismic detection, as described in our paper:
+This is a Python3 implementation of Convolutional Recurrent Neural Networks for the task of binary classification of seismic detection, as described in our paper.

+## Overview

+Here we provide the implementation of ANN and CRNN models used in our paper.
+The repository is organised as follows:
+* ```processing/```contains the codes for processing the data.
+* ```models/``` contains the implementation of the ANN and CRNN models.

 ## Requirements